 Our firm knows how to handle serious and complex accident cases.
-The attorneys at Hancock Injury Attorney are tireless in their efforts and passionate in their representation.
+The attorneys at Hancock Injury Attorney are tireless in their efforts and are passionate in their representation.
 Simply contact them now and see for yourself.
 Our attorneys provide free case consultations and never stop fighting for your rights and interests.

 Check out what Julie had to say about us on Avvo: